AlgorithSage/Pratibha-Kram-SIH/README.md

-Krida-Pratibha: The Ultimate Sports Talent Marketplace
+Pratibha-Kram: The Ultimate Sports Talent Marketplace

 Krida-Pratibha is a groundbreaking mobile platform that bridges the gap between aspiring athletes and professional scouts, clubs, and recruiters.
 It’s more than an app — it’s a complete ecosystem where talent meets opportunity, powered by AI-driven performance verification and a first-of-its-kind bidding marketplace.